strongloop/strong-pm/README.md

 Options:
   -h,--help           Print this message and exit.
   -v,--version        Print version and exit.
-  -m,--metrics STATS  Specify --metrics option for supervisor running deployed applications.
+  -m,--metrics STATS  Specify --metrics option for supervisor running
+                      deployed applications.
   -b,--base BASE      Base directory to work in (default is .strong-pm).
   -c,--config CONFIG  Config file (default BASE/config).
+  -e,--set-env K=V...
+Initial application environment variables.
+If
+                      setting multiple variables they must be quoted into a single argument: "K1=V1 K2=V2 K3=V3".
   -u,--user USER      User to run manager as (default is strong-pm).
-  -p,--port PORT      Listen on PORT for application deployment (no default).
+  -p,--port PORT      Listen on PORT for application deployment (no
+                      default).
   -n,--dry-run        Don't write any files.
+  -j,--job-file FILE  Path of Upstart job to create (default is
+                      /etc/init/strong-pm.conf)
-  -j,--job-file FILE  Path of Upstart job to create (default is /etc/init/strong-pm.conf) -f,--force          Overwrite existing job file if present --upstart VERSION   Specify the version of Upstart, 1.4 or 0.6 (default is 1.4)
+  -f,--force          Overwrite existing job file if present --upstart VERSION   Specify the version of Upstart, 1.4 or 0.6
+                      (default is 1.4)
 ```

 The URL formats supported by `--meetrics STATS` are defined by strong-supervisor.